 The presenting problem is rarely the actual problem.
 By the end of the session, you'll know which one you're really solving.

-Not a 12-step plan.
-One move.
-The next one.
+Just the next one.
 Something you can take this week without permission from anyone else.

 Vague fear is paralysing.
 Named fear is decidable.
 You'll know whether the worst realistic outcome is something you can live with, or whether you need to choose differently.